TatshSiow/HyperOptimize/README.md

 # What is this?
 > [!NOTE]
 > Only for Hyper OS

-Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process\
+>
-Not For Gaming!!!
+Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process

 ## What it does?
 - **Hides Detection : Zygisk Injected** ( with [ReZygisk](https://github.com/PerformanC/ReZygisk) )